This part of the handbook includes regulations, information and guidance about:

 Things to bear in mind:

-- This flexible part-time registration model is normally only available once you have passed the progression examination as this will provide evidence that the research project itself is viable for completion as a doctoral award.
-Part-time stretched will lengthen your overall registration period and therefore the level of flexibility that we can offer may be constrained where studentships are being funded by external bodies, industrial partnerships or the requirements of Professional Doctorate programme specifications.
+- This flexible part-time registration model (part-time stretched) is normally only available once you have passed the progression examination as this will provide evidence that the research project itself is viable for completion as a doctoral award.
+Part-time stretched will lengthen your overall registration period considerably and therefore the level of flexibility that we can offer may be constrained where studentships are being funded by external bodies, industrial partnerships or the requirements of Professional Doctorate programme specifications.

 - You should also be aware that switching to part-time or part-time stretched may make your overall registration period very long indeed and you should consider the impact of such a long term commitment on your physical health and your wellbeing.